 Tso says today's computing and storage systems are clearly delineated, which means AI applications are having to copy vast amounts of data from storage systems to high-performance computing clusters where the AI applications run.

 While this may suffice for most operations, Tso says it is becoming increasingly impractical as the cost and time involved in moving data surges in line with relentlessly growing data volumes.

 “In the coming years, we expect data-intensive applications like AI will converge with storage systems – it's easier to move compute jobs to the data storage system than moving vast amounts of data to the compute system,” says Tso.

 “This speaks to the broader concept of data gravity, in which compute applications and services are located where data is produced and compute and storage further converge.

 Various different forms of cloud have emerged since the technology's mainstream rise, including private, public, and hybrid.
 In terms of what will be the predominant form, Tso is confident.

 “It's clear that hybrid cloud – or multi-cloud if one defines that as including multiple public and private clouds – will predominate in the future.
 The public cloud was initially viewed by many as ideal for managing rapidly growing data, but, over time, users have realised that – like any technology – it's not a panacea,” says Tso.

-There have been various forecasts about ‘the death’ of on-premises data centres, but Tso remains adamant that these are misinformed.
+There have been various forecasts about ‘the death' of on-premises data centers, but Tso remains adamant that these are misinformed.

 “The demise of on-premises infrastructure has been greatly exaggerated.
 While public cloud usage has grown rapidly over the past decade, on-premises infrastructure has grown impressively as well.
 As total data capacity continues to grow while total internet bandwidth grows, most of the new data created is by machines at the edges – such as DNA sequencers, surveillance cameras, intelligent vehicles, sensors in turbines and engines, etc.,” says Tso.